 Please consider giving back to the sport through your volunteer contribution.
 Volunteer hours can be credited for ultra marathon service requirements.
-Help support the women in your life.
+Help support your trail running community.
 This is a great way to enjoy and experience the event.

-Each volunteer will receive a technical event hat and post race food.
+Each volunteer will receive a special item and post race food.

 We've been hit by cars who don't see us, stalked by wild animals who prey on us, tripped up by objects we can't see, and even physically assaulted.
 Our loved ones and local law enforcement remind us of these dangers constantly, so much so that many runners often fear running at night.
 And yes, at times, it can seem scary and dangerous.

 But we know that by following proper safety rules and running with others, we can enjoy the trails as safely at night as we can during the day.
 Indeed, running at night can be a whole new experience full of adventure, freedom and fun.

 The Twilight Trail Adventure empowers runners to embrace running in the dark following common-sense rules, and to join a strong community of runners who want to take back the night!
 We aren't afraid to run in the dark.
 And we want others to come run with us too!
 Let's run safe and smart in the dark.